odoo/odoo/doc/reference/views.rst

 ``inside`` (default)
     the content of the inheritance spec is appended to the matched node ``replace``
-    the content of the inheritance spec replaces the matched node ``after``
+    the content of the inheritance spec replaces the matched node.
+    Any text node containing only `$0` within the contents of the spec will be replaced  by a complete copy of the matched node, effectively wrapping the matched node.
+``after``
     the content of the inheritance spec is added to the matched node's parent, after the matched node